Kong/terraform-provider-konnect/docs/resources/gateway_plugin_graphql_rate_limiting_advanced.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Required:

+- `limit` (List of Number) One or more requests-per-window limits to apply.
+- `sync_rate` (Number) How often to sync counter data to the central data store.
+A value of 0 results in synchronous behavior; a value of -1 ignores sync behavior entirely and only stores counters in node memory.
+A value greater than 0 syncs the counters in that many number of seconds.
+- `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).

 Optional:

 - `cost_strategy` (String) Strategy to use to evaluate query costs.
 Either `default` or `node_quantifier`. must be one of ["default", "node_quantifier"]
 - `dictionary_name` (String) The shared dictionary where counters will be stored until the next sync cycle.
 - `hide_client_headers` (Boolean) Optionally hide informative response headers.
 Available options: `true` or `false`.
 - `identifier` (String) How to define the rate limit key.
 Can be `ip`, `credential`, `consumer`. must be one of ["consumer", "credential", "ip"]
-- `limit` (List of Number) One or more requests-per-window limits to apply.
 - `max_cost` (Number) A defined maximum cost per query.
 0 means unlimited.
 - `namespace` (String) The rate limiting namespace to use for this plugin instance.
 This namespace is used to share rate limiting counters across different instances.
 If it is not provided, a random UUID is generated.
 NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `window_size`, `dictionary_name`, need to be the same.
+- `pass_all_downstream_headers` (Boolean) pass all downstream headers to the upstream graphql server in introspection request
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `score_factor` (Number) A scoring factor to multiply (or divide) the cost.
 The `score_factor` must always be greater than 0.
 - `strategy` (String) The rate-limiting strategy to use for retrieving and incrementing the limits. must be one of ["cluster", "redis"]
-- `sync_rate` (Number) How often to sync counter data to the central data store.
-A value of 0 results in synchronous behavior; a value of -1 ignores sync behavior entirely and only stores counters in node memory.
-A value greater than 0 syncs the counters in that many number of seconds.
-- `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).
 - `window_type` (String) Sets the time window to either `sliding` or `fixed`. must be one of ["fixed", "sliding"]

 <a id="nestedatt--config--redis"></a>